The Boy Inside the Broken House

 Then another morning.

-For now I remain tired, left behind, often angry, often ashamed, often afraid that the best parts of me have become archaeological remains under a failing structure.
+For now I remain tired, often angry, often ashamed, often afraid that the best parts of me have become archaeological remains under a failing structure.
 But remains are not nothing.
-A broken cup means someone once drank water.
 A cracked step means someone climbed.
-A ruined courtyard means there was once a house where light entered.
+A ruined courtyard means light once entered.

 The darkness may be telling the truth about today.